- Frida Ehrnsten, Eljas Oksanen, Heikki Rantala and Eero Hyvönen: DigiNUMA ja Rahasampo – uusi digitaalinen palvelu

 Currently working in the Linked Data Finland project.

 Mikko Koho, Esko Ikkala, Erkki Heino and Eero Hyvönen: Maintaining a Linked Data Cloud and Data Service for Second World War History.
 Digital Heritage.
-Progress in Cultural Heritage: Documentation, Preservation, and Protection, Springer, November, 2018.
-7th International Conference, EuroMed 2018, Nicosia, Cyprus. bib pdf
+Progress in Cultural Heritage: Documentation, Preservation, and Protection.
+7th International Conference, EuroMed 2018, Nicosia, Cyprus, vol. 11196, Springer-Verlag, October-November, 2018. bib pdf link

 Mikko Koho, Erkki Heino, Arttu Oksanen and Eero Hyvönen: Toffee - Semantic Media Search Using Topic Modeling and Relevance Feedback.
 Proceedings of the ISWC 2018 Posters & Demonstrations, Industry and Blue Sky Ideas Tracks, CEUR Workshop Proceedings, Monterey, California, USA, October, 2018.
 Vol 2180. bib pdf link

 One of the great promises of Linked Data and the Semantic Web standards is to provide a shared data infrastructure into which more and more data can be imported and aligned, forming a sustainable, ever growing knowledge graph or linked data cloud, Web of Data.
 This paper studies and evaluates this idea in the context of the WarSampo Linked Data cloud, providing an infrastructure for data related to the Second World War in Finland.
 As a case study, a new database of prisoners of war with related contents is transformed into linked data and integrated into WarSampo.
 Lessons learned are discussed in relation to using traditional data publishing approaches.